Batch fields allow for customization of compound registration business rules to suit each vault’s needs.

 In edit mode, click “Remove” next to any batch field.
 Caution: when you remove an existing field, you are permanently deleting all the values stored in that field across the vault.
 You may want to do a back-up of your data before deleting a field.

 In edit mode, rearrange fields by clicking the “drag” icon.
-The order defined on the Registration Rules tab will determine the order of fields in the rest of the application, including the batch creation form, and the search page.
+The order defined on the batch Fields tab will determine the order of fields in the rest of the application, including the batch creation form, and the search page.